eACLS Logo

 3. Recognize the difference between monomorphic and polymorphic wide complex tachycardia.

-4. Describe the initial management for both stable and unstable patients with wide complex tachycardias.
+4. Describe the initial management for both stable and unstable patients with wide complex tachycardia.

-5. Select the appropriate treatment modalities (pharmacological and electrical) to manage the patient with a wide complex tachycardia.
+5. Select the appropriate treatment modalities (pharmacological and electrical) to manage the patient with a wide compmlex tachycardia.

 6. Demonstrate the correct procedure for performing synchronized cardioversion.

-2. Recognize the need to rapidly identify a patient in ventricular fibrillation.
+2. Recognize the need to rapidly identify a patient in ventricular fibrillation (V-fib).

-3. Describe the initial management for a patient in ventricular fibrillation.
+3. Describe the initial management for a patient in V-fib.

-4. Describe why the treatment for a patient with pulseless ventricular tachycardia is the same as a patient with ventricular fibrillation.
+4. Describe why the treatment for a patient with pulseless ventricular tachycardia (V-tach) is the same as for a patient with V-fib.

-5. Select the appropriate treatment modalities (pharmacological and electrical) to manage the patient with ventricular fibrillation.
+5. Select the appropriate treatment modalities (pharmacological and electrical) to manage the patient with V-fib.

 6. Demonstrate the correct procedure for performing defibrillation.